 The Company develops structures for supporting constructive dialogue.
-Initiatives in that regard include engaging in organic collaboration among respective departments and sharing information among respective supervisory units of the Company and respective JFR Group companies, in the Group Management Meeting and other such forums.
+Initiatives in that regard include engaging in organic collaboration among respective departments and sharing information among the company's strategy units and promotion divisions and respective JFR Group companies, in the Group Management Meeting and other such forums.